 All of our taught courses align with our Learning, Teaching and Assessment strategy.
 This ensures that the teaching on your course will be shaped by the expertise in research and practice of our academic staff.
 The relationship between research and teaching ensures we can offer a curriculum that incorporates advances in research, emphasises the processes for producing knowledge and adopts an inquiry-based approach, designed to encourage new ideas and experimentation.
-Our strategy also ensures that the curriculum on your course will be designed and delivered inclusively.
-Our inclusive approach to curriculum and pedagogy reflects the wide range of contemporary issues which are of concern to our diverse student and staff population.
+Our strategy also ensures that the curriculum and pedagogy reflects the wide range of contemporary issues which are of concern to our diverse student and staff population.
 This results in a curriculum which positively engages with and is willing to address and discuss issues of social justice and equality.
 Our approach is aimed at supporting the building of academic communities of practice and fostering high levels of scholarly professionalism in our students.
 All courses embed distinctive graduate attributes relevant to the subject and we hope that you will find your course engaging, challenging, stimulating and fun.